 Supporting environmental initiatives

 We are involved in various environmental initiatives and promote environmental awareness among our employees through group activities.
-Our engagement ranges from joint waste collection and tree planting campaigns to supporting organizations that improve access to clean water in remote areas
+Our engagement ranges from joint litter collection and tree planting campaigns to supporting organizations that improve access to clean water in remote areas.

-More information about our environmental initiatives can be found on our website Our Good Deeds.
+More information about the environmental initiatives that we support can be found on our website Our Good Deeds.

 In August 2021, we initiated a donation campaign for those affected by the catastrophic flooding that occurred in western Germany.
 More than 1,200 employees participated and donated around € 143,000 via a dedicated donation platform run by the German Red Cross.
 The company increased this amount to € 300,000 in total.
 We thus contributed to immediate aid, support and reconstruction programs.